bogaudio/BogaudioModules/README-prerelease.md

 A trigger-to-gate utility, comparator and rising/falling edge detector.
 RISE and FALL set voltage levels: when the input goes above RISE, the module switches to "high" state and outputs a voltage at the HIGH output.
 HOLD sets a minimum time that the module stays in the high state; this can be used to avoid jitter on the output if using high-frequency inputs.
 1ms trigger pulses are output at RISE and FALL on the corresponding changes (note that if you switch the module state at audio rates, these will essentially always be high).

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the IN input.

+#### <a name="follow"></a> FOLLOW

+An envelope follower (a utility that converts its input to a CV proportional to the level of the input's amplitude).
+The DAMP knob and CV (0-10V) affect how quickly the output responds to changes in the input -- higher DAMP values effectively slow down and smooth out the response.

+The GAIN knob and CV (+/-5V) can attenuate or amplify the output.
+Turning the knob counter-clockwise form center will cut the output up to -36dB; turning it clockwise will amplify it up to +12dB.

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the IN input.

 ### <a name="mixers"></a> Mixers, Panners and VCAs